Soupe au PistouYum

 - 3/4 cup green beans (haricots verts)

-- 1 cup canned chickpeas (rinsed)
+- 1 cup canned cannellini beans, drained and rinsed

 - 3 Roma Tomatoes, seeded and cut into small cubes